supervisely-ecosystem/SlicerAdapterSuperviselyCV/README.md

 6. Click `Start Labeling`.
 The data will be downloaded from the server and saved in the `Working directory` which can be adjusted in the Settings section.

+   During the process, you can use the `Sync Job` button to synchronize with the server:

+   - agree to save the current state, then only the modified annotation objects in 3D Slicer (number `3` in the image below) will overwrite the state of the same objects on the server, all other objects will keep their states
+   - refuse to save, then all changes made in 3D Slicer will be reset and the user will receive an updated Labeling Job

+     ☝️ Not to forget that if new classes or tags have been added to the project, they should be added in the Labeling Job settings.

 7. Select the Volume you want to work with.
 Segmentations will be automatically created to represent classes of annotation objects.

    ![Supervisely representation in 3D Slicer](./Images/subject_hierarchy.png)